VIDEO & REVIEW: Sneak peek first look as Christmas At The Botanics opens at Royal Botanic Garden Edinburgh

 "We drench the venue in appropriate and tasteful content that allows us to highlight some of the buildings and natural landscape in these locations.
 It's a cheesy phrase but it puts the venue in a whole new light."

-Christmas At The Botanics opens from 4.45pm daily, with last entry at 8pm, closing at 10pm.
+* Christmas At The Botanics is now open from 4.45pm daily, with last entry at 8pm, closing at 10pm.
 Entry is by ticket only and visitors are being advised to book early to secure their chosen time slot.

 Tickets are from £14 for an adult and £8 for children under 16.
 Family tickets from £38.
 Under 4’s and carers go free, but still require a ticket.